-The paper version of the survey was converted into CBG's chosen interview software 'The Survey System' (TSS).
+The paper version of the survey was converted into CBG's chosen interview software 'Askia').
+Both CAPI and CASI elements of the questionnaire were programmed as a single survey, with prompts included to notify the interviewer/respondent of when they should pass the computer to the other party.
 The electronic questionnaire was then tested by professional software testers at CBG.
 Checks included (but were not limited to):